 Cardboard and Daydream (Virtual Reality)

 Google Cardboard is a virtual reality (VR) platform for smartphones that can be experienced using a foldable cardboard headset that you place your phone into.
 Google published the designs for the headsets, allowing other companies to customize and manufacture their own versions, for a price typically below $30.

-Alongside the headset, Google also developed a software development kit (SDK) for creating VR apps compatible with Cardboard.
+Alongside the headset, Google also developed a software development kit (SDK) for creating VR games and apps compatible with Cardboard.
 Initially Cardboard only supported Android, but it has since expanded to include iOS.
-The low cost coupled with wide-ranging accessibility means that Cardboard, which was originally a “20% project”, is now a huge hit.
+The low cost coupled with wide-ranging accessibility means that Cardboard, which was originally a “20 percent project”, is now a huge hit.

 Building on Cardboard’s success, Google launched the Daydream VR platform at I/O 2016.
 Daydream is built directly into Android 7.1 allowing for a more immersive and seamless experience.
 Instead of having to open a VR app from your phone as with Cardboard, the new Daydream view is a virtual reality world which houses all the new VR experiences built for Daydream.

 The software isn’t the only upgrade for Daydream — the headset got a makeover too.
 A new premium headset was developed, created from a lightweight cloth to make it more comfortable to wear.
 New capacitive buttons replaced the manual push button of the Cardboard headset, and an NFC chip simplified the connection process.

 Google also opted to add controllers to Daydream, meaning that you can interact with the virtual world by either clicking or waiving the controller bringing Google’s VR platform in line with competitors like Samsung’s Gear VR.